Car Insurance Hurricane Coverage: What's Covered, What's Not & How to File Claims

 Is flood damage from a hurricane covered by car insurance?

 Yes — if you have comprehensive coverage.
 Comprehensive auto insurance covers flood damage to your vehicle, whether from storm surge, rising rainwater, or overflow.
 Unlike homeowners insurance, you do not need a separate flood policy for your vehicle.
-The National Flood Insurance Program (NFIP) does not cover automobiles.
-Your comprehensive policy is your only vehicle flood protection.
+The National Flood Insurance Program (NFIP) does not cover automobiles — your comprehensive policy is your only vehicle flood protection.

 What happens if a tree falls on my car during a hurricane?

 A tree falling on your car is a covered peril under comprehensive car insurance.
 Your insurer will pay for the repairs or declare a total loss if the damage is severe enough — minus your comprehensive deductible.
 It doesn't matter whose tree it was; you file the claim through your own comprehensive coverage regardless.
+Document the damage thoroughly with photos and video before anything is moved.

 Can I add comprehensive coverage when a hurricane is approaching?